-Organisations generally find that they have a healthier, stronger, and more engaged workforce with emotionally intelligence employees.
+Organisations generally find a healthier, stronger, and more engaged workforce with emotionally intelligent employees.
 It creates a healthier environment if the organisation is full of staff who respect and get along with one another and actually enjoy their contribution to the organisation and the organisation itself.

 2. Superior Abilities with Managing Change

 Most employees understand that change is necessary and what’s best for the organisation, although not all employees are open to change or manage it well.
 Employees who have a higher emotional intelligence adapt and usually embrace the changes and grow with the organisation.
 A response and reaction that’s beneficial as others tend to feel this positivity towards change and follow it.

 It is proven that employees with a higher level of emotional intelligence are naturally more efficient in teamwork.
 Emotionally intelligent employees are empathetic and effective communicators who appreciate and encourage their team members’ input, and they motivate their teams.
 Effective teamwork led by emotionally intelligent employees is the foundation of all great organisations.

 Employees who have a high level of emotional intelligence are self-aware and understand their strengths and weakness.
 They know what and how much they can take on and achieve within a certain amount of time, building trust and productivity.
 In contrast, employees who don’t have such a high EI level may not understand strengths and weaknesses as much and can end up overpromising and/or underdelivering.